Nepal national football team: Home stadium

 The team's home ground is various around the nation one of the ground being Dasarath Rangasala Stadium, a multi-purpose stadium in Kathmandu, Nepal.
 Holding 15,000 spectators all of which are beautifully seated.
 It is the biggest stadium in Nepal.
 It is named after Dashrath Chand, one of the martyrs of Nepal.

 Most recently, the stadium was used as a primary venue for the 2012 AFC Challenge Cup and the 2013 SAFF Championship, with the Halchowk Stadium hosting some of the matches as well.

 Apart from sporting events, the stadium is also used as a music venue for cultural events with Bryan Adams being the most notable act that performed at the site.

 Before the 2013 SAFF Championship in Nepal, the stadium underwent a heavy renovation that saw several improvements such as the expansion of seats from 20,000 to 28,000.

-The country also has some recently added stadiums that include Pokhara football stadium located at Pokhara Rangasala which has recently been constructed in 2021.
+The country also has some recently added stadiums that include Pokhara football stadium located at Pokhara Rangasala which constructed in 2021.